Leading Load Cell Manufacturers

 placeholder image

-Leonardo da Vinci’s invention of a gradual dial scale (in the late 1400s) marked the first appearance of an automatic balancing system.
-It was able to determine unknown weights by the position of known, calibrated weights on a mechanical lever.
-Over the next couple of centuries, a few other weighing technologies developed, including the Roberval scale and spring scales.
+Leonardo da Vinci invented the gradual dial scale in the late 1400s, marking the first appearance of an automatic balancing system.
+This system determined unknown weights using calibrated weights on a mechanical lever.
+Over the following centuries, inventors developed additional weighing technologies, including the Roberval scale and spring scales.

-The first actual load cells operated pneumatically and hydraulically.
-Load cells were soon defined, however, by their dependence on strain gauges, mechanical devices which enable pressure readings by changes in their electric resistivity.
-The most common configuration of strain gauges in use today was developed in 1833 by Samuel Hunter Christie.
-Ten years later, English physicist Sir Charles Wheatstone improved and popularized Christie’s design, which is today known as the Wheatstone bridge equation.
+Engineers initially operated load cells using pneumatic and hydraulic methods.
+However, load cells soon relied on strain gauges, mechanical devices that measure pressure changes through variations in electric resistivity.
+Samuel Hunter Christie developed the most common strain gauge configuration in 1833.
+Ten years later, Sir Charles Wheatstone improved and popularized Christie’s design, now known as the Wheatstone bridge equation.

 Load Cells